KhacTuanIT/repos-chaincode/README.md

 sudo ./startnetwork.sh
 ```

 Waiting to the blockchain network up.
+This will take of you about 20 minutes.
+This script will install new network, start network, create and install channel into network.
+Install chaincode into network, commit, approve, and discover and query the chaincode.

 ## How to run web application

-Let into folder: ./vars/app/app-node and run below script to install node package:
+Let go into folder: **./vars/app/app-node** and run below script to install node package:

 ```bash
 npm install